Ahh Portugal.

 Penedo da Saudade – Suites & Hostel

 But on top of how sick this place looks inside – and out – is the location.
-Yep, this is easily one of the best hostels in Coimbra, close to some pretty stunning historical sites.
+This is easily one of the best hostels in Coimbra, close to some pretty stunning historical sites.
 So why not stay in an actual slice of its history at this mad palatial hostel?
-We definitely would.

 Castel – Creative Living

-It’s probably one of the best place to stay in Coimbra for a solo traveller.
-The atmosphere and location make you excited to go explore.
-Oh, did I mention the location is walking distance to the castle?
+It’s probably one of the best places to stay in Coimbra for a solo traveller.
+The atmosphere and location make you excited to explore.
+Oh, did I mention the location is within walking distance of the castle?
 What a dream!

 Castel-Creative Living is a nice choice for anyone looking for a swankier stay.